-This ATV is intended for recreational use by experienced operators only.
+This ATV is for recreation and utility use.
 This section, Riding your ATV, provides general ATV riding instructions for recreational riding.
 The skills and techniques described in this section, however, are appropriate for all types of riding.
 Riding your ATV requires special skills acquired through practice over a period of time.
 Take the time to learn the basic techniques well before attempting more difficult maneuvers.